 To help people in need of social services, United Way NCA collaborates with 2-1-1 call centers in the District of Columbia, Maryland and Virginia.

-Note, not all cell phones are programmed for 2-1-1.
+Not all cell phones are programmed for 2-1-1.
 Cell phones that are not programmed for 2-1-1 will produce either a “fast busy” or a “not in service” recording.
 If you cannot reach 2-1-1 from your cell phone, dial the 10-digit number in your jurisdiction:

 In 2000 the Federal Communications Commission designated 2-1-1 the national community services and volunteer number.